 Some products we have that would be of special interest to genealogists are photo corners, photo mounting sleeves and portrait pages (point out that the 8x10 portrait pages can be used in the 12x12 albums).
 The black pages and silver pens are great if people want to duplicate the look of an old black page photos album but have things in a safe environment.
 (Denny)

-Do not do the regular CM class speech in a presentation because if they come to a class, they will hear it again.
+Do not do your regular Creative Memories class speech in a presentation because if they come to a class, they will hear it again.
 I gave a talk on photography and photo preservation.
 I made a display board showing before and after album pages and some really yellow, yucky pictures in a magnetic album page.

 Check on the age of the group you are presenting too.
 For older people, stress the importance of getting pictures identified so they won't end up in flea markets because the family has no clue as to the identities.
 Show the stabilo pencil and explain its use.
 Talk about safe versus unsafe albums.
 For example: The albums I use are from Creative Memories and are guaranteed to be safe for all your precious photos.
 That gives them information but is not a hard sell.
 Do the same for the adhesives.
 Hand out a sheet on safe photo tips.
 Attach a customer sign-up card to the handouts.
 Ask them to fill out the name and address portion for a free drawing.
 If they were interested in hearing more about CM or attending or hosting a workshop, ask them to check the appropriate box.
 Collect all the slips and draw a name.
 That person receives a stabilo pencil with a poem about using it.